angular/angular/aio/content/tutorial/toh-pt2.md

 <code-example header="heroes.component.html (selected hero details)" path="toh-pt2/src/app/heroes/heroes.component.html" region="selectedHero-details"></code-example>

-Note that the whole hero details section is wrapped around a `<div>` presenting Angular's `*ngIf` directive set to `selectedHero`, this has the effect to include the section in the DOM only when there is a selected hero, or in other terms when `selectedHero` is no longer `undefined`.
+The hero details should only be displayed when a hero is selected.
+When a component is created initially, there is no selected hero, so we add the `*ngIf` directive to the `<div>` that wraps the hero details, to instruct Angular to render the section only when the `selectedHero` is actually defined (after it has been selected by clicking on a hero).

 <div class="alert is-important">